EHB-TI/web-app-acces-denied/README.md

 # Acceptance criteria

-- As a customer I want to be able to find a selection of cars that are ... with what I am looking for without getting lost in a large assortiment of cars.
+- As a customer I want to be able to find a selection of cars that are match with what I am looking for without getting lost in a large assortiment of cars.
 As a seller I want to be able to sell a car or parts.
 Both customer and seller want to be able to do this in a safe and secure way.
   - User can find best cars for his intrests by filling in a form
   - User can only sell car or parts by filling in all criteria points